Accessibility services

 Choosing a programme

 If you are uncertain whether you are able to meet these requirements, you should contact the Programme Manager to discuss this.
-Accessibility services can help you with this.
+The Accessibility Service can help you with this.
 Sometimes adjustments can be made to the learning environment to help you with your chosen study path.

 These adjustments could include: